Alekssandher/cripto-wallet/README.md

 - **prompt-sync** - For synchronous user input reading.

 ## Installation
->  *If you don't want to run the app through the command line or don't want to install anything, check the executable version.*
+>  *If you don't want to run the app through the command line or don't want to install anything, check the executable or web version.*

 1. Clone this repository: